sfigg/commercialization-public/manufacture/desktop/winpe-create-usb-bootable-drive.md

 ### Create a bootable WinPE USB drive

-1. Attach a USB drive you your technician PC.
+1. Attach a USB drive to your technician PC.

 2. Start the **Deployment and Imaging Tools Environment** as an administrator.